 There’s a story they’re trying to tell you, only they don’t know how.
 They’re begging you to read between the lines and feel the unstated pain.

-(3) Invite Wisdom and Humility to the conversation
+(3) Invite Wisdom and Humility to be unseen partners in the conversation

 In some conversations, Outspokenness is a virtue.
 But not all.
 Wisdom and Humility will tell you which kind of conversation you’re in.

 Step on someone’s toes by accident?